SeanPlusPlus/talks/techhive/my_story.md

 My friends and family all assumed that I was going to be a lawyer.
 The inevitability of it was immense.
 But all I could think about was my next snippet of code to move files around.

 So, in the Spring of 2007, I declined the law school acceptance letters, and enrolled in Intro to Computer Science at San Francisco City College.
 Everyone I knew was shocked.
+I think that my parents were even panicking a little bit.

 ### Brown Bag Web Design